ShieldQuest/ShieldQuest/README.md

-# Application Development Student | Financial Operations Background
+# Application Development Student | Financial Background

 I am currently pursuing a **B.A.S. in Information Systems Technology (Application Development)** at **Florida State College at Jacksonville (FSCJ)**, expected to graduate on **Fall 2027**.